Paw Patrol: Production

 In January 2012, Spin Master began approaching television broadcasters.
-The company negotiated a broadcast partnership with Nickelodeon, and the network first announced that it had picked up PAW Patrol at the 2013 Licensing Expo in Las Vegas, Nevada.
+The company negotiated a broadcast partnership with Nickelodeon, and the network first announced that it had picked up Paw Patrol at the 2013 Licensing Expo in Las Vegas, Nevada.
 The series became Spin Master's first solely-owned intellectual property (IP) once it was released in August 2013.

 Since it began production, the show's animation has been provided by Guru Studio.
 In a 2016 interview with Maclean's Magazine, Guru president Frank Falcone stated that his studio's animators were originally suspicious of the show's "toyetic" concept.
 The series' rock-inspired original score was composed by the Ontario-based group Voodoo Highway Music & Post.
 The opening theme song and the ending song used in each episode include vocals performed by Scott Simons.

 With each season of the show, new supporting characters and themes are introduced in its episodes.
 In a May 2016 interview for the Toronto Star, Spin Master president Ben Gadbois stated that his company would continue to introduce additional characters and concepts to increase the franchise's longevity and to expand upon the success of tie-in merchandise.
 In August of the same year, Ronnen Harary explained that these changes were intended to keep the show's content "fresh" and "relevant".

+The show received minor updates to its animation style in the second season and in the eighth season before the eleventh season would completely overhaul the visual style to be more evocative of the theatrical films and Rubble & Crew.